iroykaufman/hardware-sampler/README.md

 SPDX-License-Identifier: MIT
 -->

-# hardware-sampler
+# TEE Sampler

 A tool for detecting and sampling hardware attestation evidence from various Trusted Execution Environment (TEE) types.

 ## Overview

-`hardware-sampler` automatically detects available attestable hardware devices and collects attestation evidence from them.
+`tee-sampler` automatically detects available attestable hardware devices and collects attestation evidence from them.
 It supports multiple TEE types and formats the evidence as structured claims in the same format as [Trustee](https://github.com/confidential-containers/trustee).

 ## Supported TEE Types